westlaker/ngic_test/dockerfiles/README.md

 Starting in the `ngic_test` directory, run the following command to clone the NGIC code at a specific commit and also pull the required DPDK submodule:

-`git submodule update --init --recursive`
+`git submodule update  --recursive --remote`

 Copy the Dockerfiles from demo repo to ngic directory: